helium2plus1997/Projects/Time Series Classification_quantica_HeerokBanerjee/readme.txt

 2. What's the model performance?

 The model performance is convincingly good.
 Accuracy of the model is 99.25%.
-And, the root mean square error is 0.0479, which is convincing.
+And, the root mean square error is 0.0479,which is convincing.
 However, I feel that the learning parameters are overcalibarated which migh lead to poor runtime performance.

 3. What's the runtime performance?
 What is the complexity?
 Where are the bottlenecks?

 Runtime Performance is poor.
-The pipeline model is consistent, although some of the test sample are impure.
+The pipeline model is consistent, although some of the test samples are impure.
 But, the XGBoostCLassifier consumes a lot of time.
 Possibly, because of improper paramters.

 4. If you had more time, what improvements would you make, and in what order of priority?